d3/d3-format/README.md

 * `-` - a sign should be used only for negative numbers.
 (Default behavior.)
 * `+` - a sign should be used for both positive and negative numbers.
-* ` ` - a leading space should be used on positive numbers, and a minus sign on negative numbers.
+* ` ` (space) - a leading space should be used on positive numbers, and a minus sign on negative numbers.

 The *symbol* can be: